-Select the two longest poles and place the ends of the poles onto the pins on diagonally opposite corners across the tent, see Figure 2.
-Begin attaching the J hooks, to the poles from the bottom to the top, see Figure 4.
-The inner tent will stand up during this action, see Figures 5 & 6.
-Fasten the tie point over the poles at the top of tent, see Figure 7.
+Figure 3 Step 5 Install the poles and standing the tent up Select the two longest poles and place the ends of the poles onto the pins on diagonally opposite corners across the tent, as indicated in Figure 2.
+Begin attaching the J hooks, to the poles from the bottom to the top, as indicated in Figure 4.
+The inner tent will stand up during this action, as indicated in Figures 5 & 6.
+Fasten the tie point over the poles at the top of tent.